 Photography duo, Zach and Jody Gray, share how using off-camera flash techniques can help you shoot through any situation, especially when you understand the direction of light in relation to your couple.
 As a tip, start practicing with something as simple as your flash.
 Learn how the position of the light effects the look and feel of your images.
 Then, once you master that, you can move on to more than one off-camera light, or even strobes.

 Photography skill: Posing

 Intention creates genuine interaction and expressions

 Roberto Valenzuela, a ShootDotEdit Customer, dives into how to create natural interaction between your subject.
 Keep in mind that in every image, your couple needs to have the same energy in their pose.
 To achieve this, tell them exactly where to place their hands, where to look, and then break the pose and have them do it again in motion.
 Don’t be shy about providing direction—this will make their pose and their expressions look and feel more genuine in the image.

-Branding mistakes lessen the trust your clients have with you.
+Mistakes lessen the trust your clients have with you

 Justin and Mary Marantz, a wedding photography duo, use sample wedding albums to attract and book ideal clients to their business.
 Use sample albums as free wedding photography advertising to preview your website, images, and business.
 Connect with your favorite venues to see if you can provide them with a sample album to share.
 This gesture promotes your work and the venue and brings in more ideal clients for your photography business.